 Are you wondering if you should be working your arms after chest day?

-or maybe you’re just looking to get that well balanced and muscular physique and it just so happens that arms comes after your chest day this week or maybe even every week, depending on your busy life.
+Or maybe you’re just looking to get that well-balanced and muscular physique and it just so happens that arms come after your chest day this week or maybe even every week, depending on your busy life.

-Well in order to get a well balanced look, it is imperative for you to split your workouts up the proper way, and if you do not, you need to make sure you are at least going about it the right way.
+Well, in order to get a well-balanced look, it is imperative (that word means important) for you to split your workouts up the proper way, and if you do not, you need to make sure you are at least going about it the right way.

 Is it Okay to Workout Arms After Chest Day?
 Or should I wait?